Modern Foreign Languages

 Our GCSE pupils have an extra half-hour of speaking a week in pairs or very small groups which gives them vital support in preparing for their examinations.

-Our A Level pupils have an extra hour of one-to-one speaking practice with them once a week.
-This helps them to develop the vital confidence needed to express themselves fluently in their target language on a range of current topics and issues.
+Our A Level pupils have up to an hour of speaking practice individually or in pairs) with them once a week.
+This helps (our linguists) to develop the vital confidence needed to express themselves fluently in their target language on a range of current topics and issues.

 Clinics are offered to GCSE pupils who need to reinforce their subject knowledge, but they are also on offer for pupils who would like to boost their grade.
 We take great pleasure in working with individual girls on specific strategies to allow them to reach their grade objectives.